ildjarnisdead/aks-awx/README.md

 Check `https://github.com/ansible/awx-operator/tags` for the list of AWX operator versions, and pick the one you want.

 Check `https://github.com/cert-manager/cert-manager/tags` for the list of cert-manager versions, and pick the one you want.
+Also decide on which mail address you want to register the Let's Encrypt certificates.

 Decide on how many replica's you want to run.